 Video and text documents exhibit many analogies.
 Videos can be segmented into shots, scenes and logical story units (DVD chapters).
 In a similar way, text documents can be segmented into words, paragraphs and logical story units (book chapters).
 In [4], the Locally Weighted Bag of Words (Lowbow) framework has been proposed for document representation.
 The main idea of this algorithm is to use a local smoothing kernel to smooth the original word sequence temporally.
-In other words, instead of using the typical bag of words representation, the presence of a word at a certain location in the document is borrowed to a neighboring location but discount its contribution depending on the temporal distance between the two locations.
+The smoothing method employed by the bag of words representation is categorical in essence rather than temporal since no time information is preserved.
+In other words, instead of using the typical bag of words representation the presence of a word at a certain location in the document is borrowed to a neighboring location but discount its contribution depending on the temporal distance between the two locations.
 This representation captures sequential content at a certain resolution determined by a given local smoothing operator.